 It also got me thinking about how I tend to accept every “Cookies” that I see just to be able to scroll through a site.
 Also, many sites make it impossible to not accept ‘cookies’.

-But for my kids, they will be browsing and start using the internet at a much younger age than I did.
-They will have tons of digital footprints left behind.
+But for my kids, they will be browsing and be connected to the internet at a much younger age than I did.
+They will have tons of digital footprint left behind.

-But before we jump into Google Chrome, did you know that there are safe search browsing setting options even for Youtube?
+But before we jump into Google safe search for kids did you know that there are safe search browsing setting options even for Youtube?

 Based on everything that you click and browse, Google can make a profile of you and also keep targeting you with relevant ads.